KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Actions.md

 ## How to handle keyboard actions

-Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can be used to handle actions.
+Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can be used to handle keyboard actions.

 KeyboardKit will by default create a ``StandardKeyboardActionHandler`` and bind it to the input controller's ``KeyboardInputViewController/keyboardActionHandler``.
 You can replace it with a custom handler to customize how actions are handled.